trueos/trueos-docs/trueos-handbook/using.rst

 In this example, the wizard has found the HP DeskJet 3630 printer on both the USB port (first entry) and the wireless network (second entry).
 Click the desired connection method then click :guilabel:`Continue`.
-CUPS will attempt to load the correct driver for the device.
-If it is successful, it will display the screen shown in :numref:`Figure %s <print6>`.
+CUPS then attempts to load the correct driver for the device.
+If successful, a screen shown in :numref:`Figure %s <print6>` is shown.

 .. _print6: